 Baseball fans get double the fun at Roger Dean Chevrolet Stadium.
 Located just north of West Palm Beach, Jupiter is host to both the Miami Marlins and St. Louis Cardinals during February and March.
 Roger Dean is the smallest stadium in the Grapefruit League and seats 6,800.

 Port St. Lucie

 Fifty miles north of West Palm Beach in St. Lucie County is Clover Park, spring training home of the New York Mets.
 This stadium seats 7,100.

 West Palm Beach

 The Ballpark Of The Palm Beaches is the stadium host to the Houston Astros and the Washington Nationals.
 Located in West Palm Beach, the park seats 7,800.
 When catching a Nationals game, keep an eye out for the three mascots who used to run the President’s Race at their games in Washington, D.C.
 They’ve retired to Florida and now run their race during the fourth inning of the Washington spring training games.

 Where To Stay For Spring Training in Florida

 Thanks to its tourist industry, finding lodging for spring training in Florida isn’t hard.
 There are hotels and home rentals close to every stadium listed.
-All the cities are within 50 miles to regional or international airports, with most less than 25 miles.
-Be sure to plan ahead when reserving lodging though.
-Spring training happens right in the middle of the high tourist season in Florida and accommodations fill up quickly.
+All the cities are within 50 miles of regional or international airports, with most less than 25 miles.
+Be sure to plan ahead when reserving lodging, though.
+Spring training happens right in the middle of the high tourist season in Florida, and accommodations fill up quickly.